Ashore2003/data-structure/README.md

 cmake --preset debug or cmake --preset release
 ```

+## Tasks

+Implemented

+- array
+- vector
+- list
+- queue
+- set
+- trie
+- hash table

+Not implemented

+- heap
+- deque
+- stack
+- ring buffer
+- some avl...
+- There is no std implementation of the data structure, which can be used on MCUs such as Arduino and ESP32
+- Data structures implemented in C language

 ## Final Thoughts

  Executable files and  Executable files in buid/Debug or build/Release